How Your Brain Changes with Age

 After a lifetime of accumulating knowledge, the brain can become less efficient at accessing or adding to it.
 The greatest risk factor for Alzheimer’s is advancing age, most common at 65 or older.

 70s, 80s, and Beyond

 Along with aging, experts believe that genes and lifestyle contribute to most dementia cases.
 The risk of developing Alzheimer’s reaches 50% by age 85.
 Researchers aren’t sure why this jumps so dramatically as we age, but think it may be linked to inflammation, a natural part of aging.
 During these decades, some studies show one-third of older adults struggle with stored memory or events, while other studies indicate that one-fifth of 70-year-olds perform cognitive tests as well as people aged 20.
 According to the National Institute on Aging, older adults have more extensive vocabularies and greater knowledge of subtlety in word meaning than younger adults.
 They have also accumulated a lifetime of knowledge and experiences, which contributes to wisdom they can typically share.

 Proven Brain Boosters

-Stay Smoke-Free.
-Smoking can affect your body’s ability to deliver to the brain oxygen and nutrients that help keep it healthy, and some studies have indicated that it can even speed up the brain’s natural aging process.
+Smoking affects your body’s ability to deliver oxygen and nutrients to the brain.
+Some studies indicate that smoking can even speed up the brain’s natural aging process.
 Smoking can also lead to the formulation of plaques that can contribute to dementia.

-Protect Your Head.
-Experts think that there may be a connection between serious head injury and Alzheimer’s disease, especially when trauma occurs repeatedly or involves loss of consciousness.
-Protect your brain by wearing a seatbelt, using a helmet when participating in sports and fall-proofing your home.
+Experts believe there may be a connection between serious head injury and Alzheimer’s disease, especially when trauma occurs repeatedly or involves loss of consciousness.
+Protect your brain by wearing a seatbelt, using a helmet in sports, and fall-proofing your home.